 I’ve been a music promoter for most of my working life.
-It’s basically the same as being a theatrical impressario except, instead of plays, I organise rock ‘n’ roll shows.
+It’s basically the same as being a theatrical impresario except, instead of plays, I organise rock ‘n’ roll shows.
 The wife likes to think of it as being something like a professional gambler, but that’s just her.

 A music promoter hires a venue, finds an act people will (hopefully) pay to come and see, and sells tickets.
 Ideally, ticket money will exceed costs and so a profit is made.
 That’s the theory at least.
 In reality you are gambling that enough people will buy enough tickets to pay for everything.
 If it’s too hot, people won’t come; if it’s too cold, they won’t come either.
 A big sporting event on the television can ruin you.
 So too can another, bigger event somewhere else.

 One such occasion was a Boomtown Rats concert in 1977.
-Afterwards, I couldn’t see the bed in my hotel room because it was literally covered in bank-notes – not to mention the young woman who’d come back with me from the show.
-But at the time I was living in a one-room office, sleeping on the floor, and I’d lost hundreds of pounds practically every gig I’d put on that year.
+Afterwards, I couldn’t see the bed in my hotel room because it was literally covered in bank-notes.
+But don’t get too carried away celebrating my success.
+At the time I was living in my one-room office, sleeping on the floor.
+I’d lost hundreds of pounds practically every gig I’d put on that year.
 The only secret of promoting that matters is to win more than you lose.

 Generally speaking, to make serious money you’ve got to be in ‘the loop’ and I’m not.
 Being ‘in the loop’ means being part of the music mainstream.